gregjan/punchcard_extractor/README.md

  - Python and PIP
  - Git

-2. Clone this extractor template project from the repository, substituting your extractor project name below:
+2. Clone this extractor template project from the repository, substituting your extractor project name below.
+This clones the template project into a directory with name \<project_name\>:

         $ git clone https://opensource.ncsa.illinois.edu/bitbucket/scm/bd/bd-extractor-template.git <project_name>